markus-zzz/zzzconsulting-website/_posts/2020-04-25-sigrok-usb-dev.markdown

 prove invaluable for the task ahead.
 In fact, as we shall soon see, they will be useful in not only the obvious way.

-Capture signaling/traffic between USB host and FPGA would be the obvious application and while this will eventually prove invaluable we need to get quite a lot of things working to reach this point.
+Capture signaling/traffic between the USB host and FPGA would be the obvious application and while this will eventually be its main use we need to get quite a lot of things working to reach that point.

 In the meantime we can capture authentic host signaling and feed into RTL simulation.
 Doing so can be easily accomplished with